gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This improvement was contributed by [Thomas Broyer](https://github.com/tbroyer).

+### AntlrTask.buildArguments() has been removed

+Due to our rework on supporting different Antlr versions, the calculation of the final commandline arguments for Antlr have been removed from the AntlrTask.

 ### Upgraded libraries in the Gradle API

 Some dependencies used in Gradle have been updated.
 We updated